smart-data-lake/smart-data-lake/docs/architecture.md

 In general, Java library versions are held as close as possible to the ones used in the corresponding Spark version.

+## Release Notes

+See SDBL Release Notes including breaking changes on [Github](https://github.com/smart-data-lake/smart-data-lake/releases)

 ## Logging
-By default, Smart Data Lake Builder uses the logging libraries included in the corresponding Spark version.
+By default, SDLB uses the logging libraries included in the corresponding Spark version.
 This is Log4j 1.2.x for Spark 2.4.x up to Spark 3.2.x.
 Starting from Spark 3.3.x it will use Log4j 2.x, see [SPARK-6305](https://issues.apache.org/jira/browse/SPARK-6305).

 You can customize logging dependencies manually by creating your own maven project.